Listen to our Safeguarding Matters podcasts

 Episode 6: Making Safeguarding Personal

-In this episode of Safeguarding Matters, Laura Thorpe talks to ACT’s adult safeguarding lead Lisa Curtis about Making Safeguarding Personal.
+In this episode of Safeguarding Matters, Laura Thorpe talks to Ann Craft Trust’s adult safeguarding lead Lisa Curtis about Making Safeguarding Personal.
 They explore the thinking behind the concept, and talk about how these principles might work in practice.

 -